pauwels-labs/flux-infra/README.md

 used across both trust relationship policies and normal IAM policies, and links the OIDC attributes to real locations in the ECR registry.

+## On Mimir

+This software is a goddamn nightmare.
+If I can actually get it running it'll solve a lot of issues, but getting it running is difficult.
+This is compounded by:

+1. Need to get it running in a multi-tenant way, integrated with Grafana, so that orgs/teams can't see across each other and I don't have to replicate Grafana instances across multiple people.
+This is with Keycloak-assigned JWTs that are authenticated/authorized by the Istio mesh.

+2. Needs to be cost effective without excessive cross-AZ costs

+3. Needs to be scalabale

+### IPv6

+Mimir is the first piece of software I've had to use with shoddy IPv6 support.
+I'm waiting on changes to the dskit repo (PR#185) for IPv6 support.
+I've integrated those changes to Mimir myself and have a bespoke image for now, it works in IPv6.

+The listen addresses are proving problematic.
+Sometimes the instance_addr field in the config needs to be wrapped in square brackets, sometimes it doesn't.
+So far, the following need to be wrapped in square brackets:

+1. frontend
+2. ingester

+Reference this PR for some others that I haven't determined are necessary.
+In this PR, I removed the square brackets, to disastrous effect.